nordseth/Nibbler/README.md

 ## Status

 Nibbler is beta software.
-When its not been tested enough, and its not been verified if more features are needed to make it usable.
+Its probably not feature complete or robust.

 ## Why Nibbler